Needlepointers.com Logo

 • Place top, batting, and backing together and finish with traditional binding or pillowcase/envelope finish.

-• To keep the layers together, either Stitch in the Ditch between squares or tie the fidget quilt.
+• Stitch in the Ditch between squares or tie the fidget quilt to keep the layers together.

-Fidget Quilts - woven ribbon square Woven Ribbon Square: Arrange 2 or more lengths of ribbon along the top edge and two or more lengths of ribbon along the side edge.
+Fidget Quilts - woven ribbon square Woven Ribbon Square: Arrange two or more lengths of ribbon along the top edge and two or more along the side edge.
 Weave them.
-Pin the ribbon to keep them in place until squares get sewn together.
+Pin the ribbon to keep them in place until the squares get sewn together.

-Fidget Quilts - Peek a Boo Square Peek A Boo Square: Sew an interesting applique or item onto the middle of a square.
-Make two flaps by folding fabric in half (right sides together) and sewing the two short sides.
+Fidget Quilts - Peek a Boo Square Peek-A-Boo Square: Sew an interesting applique or item onto the middle of a square.
+Make two flaps by folding the fabric in half (right sides together) and sewing the two short sides.
 Turn right side out.
-Make sure the flaps are smaller than the finished square so they do not get caught in the top and bottom seams.
+Ensure the flaps are smaller than the finished square so they are not caught in the top and bottom seams.
 Sew a piece of Velcro on the flaps to hold them shut.
-Attach to sides of the square.
+Attach to the sides of the square.

-Fidget Quilts - Ring Square Ring Square: Slide plastic rings onto a piece of ribbon or cord and sew to the square in any direction - vertical, horizontal, or diagonal.
+Fidget Quilts - Ring Square Ring Square: Slide plastic rings onto a piece of ribbon or cord and sew them to the square in any direction—vertical, horizontal, or diagonal.

 Fidget Quilts - Ribbon Braid Square Texture Ribbon or Braid Square: Attach texture ribbon or braid to a square - Sew it completely down or attach only at the sides of the square so fingers can go under the ribbon/braid.

 Fidget Quilts - Hair Tie Square Hair Ties Square: To attach hair ties to the square, fold a small piece of 5" wide fabric in half.
-Place the raw edge of this fabric at top of the square.
-Place hair ties under the fabric and secure in place by topstitching along the fold.
-If the hair ties have a metal part, cut metal part off before sewing in place.
+Place the raw edge of this fabric at the top of the square—secure hair ties under the fabric by topstitching along the fold.
+If the hair ties have a metal part, cut the metal part off before sewing it in place.

-Pin end of stuffy's ribbon to the top of the 5" square so it will be sewn into the seam allowance when sewing the rows together.
+Pin the end of the stuffed pillow ribbon to the top of the 5" square so it will be sewn into the seam allowance when sewing the rows together.

-Fidget Quilts - Pocket Square 2 This is another example of a fabric pocket with a stuffy.
+Fidget Quilts - Pocket Square 2 This is another example of a fabric pocket with a small stuffed pillow.

 Fidget Quilts - Prairie Points Square Prairie Points Square: Attach one or more prairie points to the square.
-How to make prairie points - take a square piece of fabric, with the wrong side of the fabric facing up, fold the square in half.
-Bring the two folded corners down to equally meet in the middle.
+To make prairie points, take a square piece of fabric with the wrong side facing up.
+Fold the square in half.
+Bring the two folded corners down to meet equally in the middle.
 This forms a triangle.
-Attach the raw edge of prairie point along the raw edge of the square.
+Attach the raw edge of the prairie point along the raw edge of the square.
 Pin or sew in place.

-Fidget Quilts - Bead Square 1 Bead Square: On a piece of cord, ribbon, or shoelace string beads.
-Beads can be of various sizes and shapes.
+Fidget Quilts - Bead Square 1 Bead Square: String large wooden beads on a piece of cord, ribbon, or shoelace.
+The beads can be of various sizes and shapes.
 Securely attach the ends of the cord/ribbon/shoelace to the seam allowance.
-An empty thread spool can also be used instead of beads.
+An empty thread spool can also be used instead of large beads.

 Fidget Quilts - Bead Square 2 Beads can be attached in different ways.
 This is another example of a bead square.

 Fidget Quilts - Velcro Square Velcro Square: Use Velcro to attach something to the square.
 In this example, two pieces of fabric were sewn together with a ribbon and a Velcro strip.
-The other Velcro strip was attached to the square.
-The ribbon was sewn into the seam allowance.
-When using Velcro, make sure the pieces are securely attached to the square so they cannot get lost.
+The other Velcro strip was attached to the square, and the ribbon was sewn into the seam allowance.
+When using Velcro, ensure the pieces are securely attached to the square so they cannot get lost.

-Fidget Quilts - Lace Square Lace, Rickrack, Ribbon, and Button Squares: Attach lace, rickrack, ribbon, and buttons to a square.
-Sew them flat, loop them, or just attach in the seam allowance so hands can go under them.
+Fidget Quilts - Lace Square Lace, Ric rac, Ribbon, and Button Squares: Attach lace, rickrack, ribbon, and buttons to a square.
+Sew them flat, loop them, or attach them in the seam allowance so hands can go under them.
 Here are a few examples.
 Fidget Quilts - Rickrack Square Fidget Quilts - Ribbon Square

 Fidget Quilts - Decorative Squares 1 Decorative Squares: Small crochet motifs, fabric yo-yos, appliques, and embroidered items can be attached to a square.
-Sewing machine decorative stitching can be stitched to a square.
-The possibilities are unless.
-Fidget Quilts Decorative Square 2 This fun square is made with fabric yo-yos and buttons.
-If using buttons make sure to attach them securely so the person cannot pull them off.
+The sewing machine's decorative stitching can be stitched to a square.
+The possibilities are endless.
+Fidget Quilts Decorative Square 2 This fun decorative square is made with fabric yo-yos and buttons.
+If using buttons, attach them securely so the person cannot pull them off.

 Fidget Quilts - Recycle Jeans 1 Recycle Jeans: Repurpose denim jeans by sewing the pocket and/or waistband to a fidget quilt.
-Also, you can use the denim as a texture element as part of the quilt top.
-Fidget Quilts - Recycle Jeans 2 An old jeans waistband was attached to a rectangular piece of fabric.
+You can also use the denim as a texture element as part of the quilt top.
+An old jeans waistband was attached to a rectangular piece of fabric.
 It was attached loosely so the button could be opened and closed easily.

 Fidget Quilts - Example 4 Fidget Quilt Example #4